Roadblock: End of the Line

-Roadblock: End of the Line was the second Roadblock professional wrestling livestreaming event produced by WWE.
-It was held exclusively for wrestlers from the promotion's Raw brand division.
-While the first Roadblock was streamed exclusively on the WWE Network, this second event also aired via traditional pay-per-view (PPV) outlets.
-It took place on December 18, 2016, at the PPG Paints Arena in Pittsburgh, Pennsylvania.
+Roadblock: End of the Line was a 2016 professional wrestling pay-per-view (PPV) livestreaming event produced by WWE.
+It was the second Roadblock and took place on December 18, 2016, at the PPG Paints Arena in Pittsburgh, Pennsylvania, held exclusively for wrestlers from the promotion's Raw brand division.
+While the first Roadblock was streamed exclusively on the WWE Network, this second event also aired via traditional PPV outlets.
 The name of the event was a reference to it being WWE's final PPV of 2016.
 This was the final Roadblock until 2022 when WWE revived the event as a television special for the NXT brand.

-Seven matches were contested at the event, including one match on the Kickoff pre-show.
-In the main event, WWE Universal Champion Kevin Owens retained the title against United States Champion Roman Reigns by disqualification when Chris Jericho attacked Owens.
-Other prominent matches included the team of Cesaro and Sheamus defeating The New Day (Big E and Kofi Kingston) for the Raw Tag Team Championship, ending New Day's record setting reign at 483 days, Rich Swann retaining the WWE Cruiserweight Championship against The Brian Kendrick and T. J. Perkins, Seth Rollins defeating Chris Jericho, and Charlotte Flair defeating Sasha Banks in overtime of a 30-minute Iron Man match to win her record fourth Raw Women's Championship.
+Seven matches were contested at the event, including one on the Kickoff pre-show.
+In the main event, Kevin Owens retained the WWE Universal Championship against United States Champion Roman Reigns by disqualification when Chris Jericho attacked Owens.
+In the opening bout, the team of Cesaro and Sheamus defeated The New Day (Big E and Kofi Kingston) for the Raw Tag Team Championship, ending New Day's reign 483 days, the longest tag team championship reign on WWE's main roster until November 2022.
+In other prominent matches, Rich Swann retained the WWE Cruiserweight Championship against The Brian Kendrick and T. J. Perkins in a triple threat match, Seth Rollins defeated Chris Jericho, and Charlotte Flair defeated Sasha Banks in overtime of a 30-minute Iron Man match to win her record fourth Raw Women's Championship.

 Production

 Background

 In March 2016, WWE held an event titled Roadblock, which was originally a house show that was turned into a WWE Network-exclusive event to further build towards WrestleMania 32.
-The name was a reference to its position on the "Road to WrestleMania."
+The name was a reference to its position on the "Road to WrestleMania".
 Following the reintroduction of the brand extension in July, where the promotion again split its main roster into two separate brands called Raw and SmackDown where wrestlers were exclusively assigned to perform, the promotion brought back brand-exclusive pay-per-views (PPV).
-The Roadblock name was in turn reused for the Raw-exclusive December PPV and WWE Network event, which was held on December 18, 2016, at the PPG Paints Arena in Pittsburgh, Pennsylvania.
+On July 25, 2016, the Roadblock name was in turn reused for the Raw-exclusive December event, which was held on December 18, 2016, at the PPG Paints Arena in Pittsburgh, Pennsylvania, and in addition to being available to livestream on the WWE Network, it was available via traditional PPV outlets.
 This second Roadblock event was titled Roadblock: End of the Line due to it being WWE's final PPV of the year.
+Tickets went on sale on October 7 through Ticketmaster.